danielholmstrom/dictalchemy/README.md

 The only collection currently supported is sqlalchemy.orm.collections.InstrumentedList.

+## Status

+No release, no version.
+This code should not be trusted.

 ## Usage

 Mixin iterachlemy.IterableModel in a declarative class or use it as a base class for declarative\_base.
 Each class can have the following attibutes set: